-In this article, we’ve handpicked 12 of the most recognizable logo designs in history.
-Through the careful integration of psychology and logo design elements, their logos are a cut above the rest.
+If you want to know what the most recognizable online store logo designs in history look like, we made a list.
+Their careful integration of psychology and logo design elements placed them a cut above the rest.

 If you want a professionally made company logo, reach out to Penji.
 We are an unlimited graphic design service that prioritizes quality, affordability, and efficiency.